-The Nashville MSA has more than 333 hotels and motels offering more than 38,721 rooms.
-In addition to the 800 room OMNI Hotel, a 255 room Hyatt Place opened in fall of 2013 near the new Music City Center and a 194 room Hilton Garden Inn opened in the Vanderbilt area.
-Developers are in the construction or due diligence stage for 14 additional hotel properties in the downtown area.
+The Nashville MSA has more than 333 hotels and motels offering more than 38,846 rooms.
+In addition to the 800 room OMNI Hotel, a 255 room Hyatt Place opened in fall of 2013 near the Music City Center and a 194 room Hilton Garden Inn opened in the Vanderbilt area.
+Developers are in the construction or due diligence stage for 16 additional hotel properties with 4,700 rooms in the downtown and midtown area.
 The Gaylord Opryland Resort and Convention Center is the third largest hotel/convention center under one roof in the United States.
 The complex features 2,881 hotel rooms, 263,000 square feet of exhibit space and 300,000 square feet of meeting space.